wadeallen/fbcmuncie_2018/_news/wednesday-music-rehearsals.md

 Interested in singing in the FBC Choir this season?
 Contact Bruce McFarland!
-Interested in playing drums, bass, or synth at 2nd service?
+Interested in playing drums, bass, or synth at second service?
 Please contact Clifton Davis!
 Thanks!